lukaszliniewicz/Pandrator/README.md

 ## Installation

 ### Minimal One-Click Installation Executables (Windows only):
-Run `pandrator_start_minimal_xtts.exe` or `pandrator_start_minimal_silero.exe` with administrator priviliges.
-The executables were created using [pyinstaller](https://github.com/pyinstaller/pyinstaller) from `pandrator_start_minimal_xtts.py` and `pandrator_start_minimal_silero.py` in the repository.
+Run `pandrator_start_minimal_xtts.exe`, `pandrator_start_minimal_silero.exe` or `pandrator_start_minimal_voicecraft.exe` with administrator priviliges.
+You will find them under [Releases](https://github.com/lukaszliniewicz/Pandrator/releases).
+The executables were created using [pyinstaller](https://github.com/pyinstaller/pyinstaller) from `pandrator_start_minimal_xtts.py`, `pandrator_start_minimal_silero.py` and `pandrator_start_minimal_voicecraft.py` in the repository.

 **The file may be flagged as a threat by antivirus software, so you may have to add it as an exception.**

-On first use it creates the Pandrator folder, installs `curl`, `git`, `ffmpeg` and `Miniconda`, clones the XTTS Api Server repository or the Silero Api Server and the Pandrator repository, creates conda environments, installs dependencies and launches them.
-You may use it to launch Pandrator later.
+On first use the executable creates the Pandrator folder, installs `curl`, `git`, `ffmpeg` (using Chocolatey) and `Miniconda`, clones the XTTS Api Server respository, the Silero Api Server repository or the VoiceCraft API repository and the Pandrator repository, creates conda environments, installs dependencies and launches them. **You may use it to launch Pandrator later**.

 If you want to perform the setup again, remove the Pandrator folder it created.
-Please allow at least a couple of minutes for the initial setup process to download models and install dependencies (it takes about 7 minutes for me).
+Please allow at least a couple of minutes for the initial setup process to download models and install dependencies (it takes about 7-10 minutes for me).

 For additional functionality:
 - Install Text Generation Webui and remember to enable the API (add `--api` to `CMD_FLAGS.txt` in the main directory of the Webui before starting it).
 - Set up RVC_CLI for enhancing generations with RVC.
 - Set up NISQA API for automatic evaluation of generations.

-Please refer to the repositories linked above for detailed installation instructions.
+Please refer to the repositories linked under [Dependencies](#Dependencies) for detailed installation instructions.
 Remember that the APIs must be running to make use of the functionalities they offer.

 ### Manual Installation:
-1. Make sure that Python 3 and git are installed and in PATH.
+1. Make sure that Python 3, git and ffmpeg are installed and in PATH.
-2. Install and run at least XTTS API Server or Silero API Server.
+2. Install and run at least XTTS API Server, Silero API Server or VoiceCraft API Server.
 3. Clone this repository (`git clone https://github.com/lukaszliniewicz/Pandrator.git`).
 4. `cd` to the repository directory.
 5. Install requirements using `pip install -r requirements.txt`.